South Africa police clash with ANC supporters at opposition march

 "It cannot be a wise step for any party to want to march to another party office, very ill informed, very dangerous, very risky, because we share nothing in common with the DA, how can you march ... to the revolutionary house," he said.

-Sipho Mkhwanazi, a 40-year-old ANC supporter, was equally critical of the DA.
+Sipho Mkhwanazi, a 40-year-old ANC supporter, was equally ciritical of the DA.

 "Those poor black people who were marching today possibly got paid to come here and be the face of the DA."